yiisoft/yii2/docs/guide/structure-models.md

 an active attribute declared in `scenarios()` and it is associated with one or multiple active rules declared in `rules()`.

-Yii provides a set of built-in validators to support commonly needed data validation tasks.
+Yii provides a set of [built-in validators](tutorial-core-validators.md) to support commonly needed data validation tasks.
 You may also create your own validators by extending [[yii\validators\Validator]] or writing an inline validation method within model classes.
 For more details about the built-in validators and how to create your own validators, please refer to the [Input Validation](input-validation.md) section.

-> Note: As a rule of thumb, never trust the data coming from end users and always validate them before putting them to some good use.

 ## Massive Assignment <a name="massive-assignment"></a>